Ecotrust Canada

 Finances

-Administrative costs are 11% of revenues (less investment income) and reported fundraising costs are 1% of donations.
-This results in overhead spending of 12%.
-For every dollar donated to the charity, 88 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+Administrative costs are 16% of revenues (less investment income) and fundraising costs are 8% of donations.
+This results in total overhead spending of 24%, which is within Ci’s reasonable range for overhead spending.

-Charity Intelligence has sent this update to Ecotrust Canada for review.
+This charity report is an update that has been sent to Ecotrust Canada for review.
 Changes and edits may be forthcoming.

 Financial Review